 I used to Ozark it up even more by drinking it black, sweetened with molasses, not sugar.
 Definitely a manly drink, and probably the reason I have so much hair on my chest.
 I imagined lumberjacks or pioneers drinking this between cutting wood or fording wild rivers.

 I was not in the habit of doing either, so I ultimately switched back to straight coffee.
 Actually I stopped because the canned chicory coffee I’d been buying grew pretty grim on my tastebuds over time; stale and dusty tasting.
-I never found anyone who made a premium version, so I left chicory root by the wayside.
+I never found anyone who made a premium version, so I left chicory coffee by the wayside.

 I knew I could make my own by digging up the raggedy sailors — chicory is that weedy azure-blue flower that grows on a roadside near you.
 But I’d never bothered with it, as you need to dig in fall, and I only really notice this plant in summer when it’s flowering, or in early spring when I eat the greens.

-But then, last autumn, I bought some “root chicory” seeds and planted them.
+But then I bought some “root chicory” seeds and planted them.
 Now I had absolutely no intention of making chicory coffee from them.
 I have a thing for crazy root vegetables, and it is my contention that if more locovores living in Northern climates grew a wider variety of roots, their winter menus would be far more interesting.
 I wanted to test this root out as a vegetable, so I planted it in my root bed next to the scorzonera I experimented with this year.

 And then, as typically happens, life got in the way.
 I looked up and it was May already — while the chicory roots had not yet sent up flower stalks (except for one), they would be far too bitter and “hot” to eat as a veggie.
 Damn.